jaceyang97/edxwidget/README.md

 If the extension doesn't work:
 1. When in doubt, refresh the EDX page (primarily because of disabling the popup, known issue.)
 2. PR for a hotfix
+3. Honestly there are more things to fix around iframe and UX.
+But this is the workable version for me for now.
+Good luck locking in.

 ## License